Signs and symptoms of cerebral palsy can become more apparent over time, so a diagnosis might not be made until a few months after birth.

 Orthopedic surgery.
-Children with severe contractures or deformities may need surgery on bones or joints to place their arms, hips or legs in their correct positions.
+Children with severe contractures or deformities might need surgery on bones or joints to place their arms, hips or legs in their correct positions.

-Surgical procedures can also lengthen muscles and tendons that are proportionally too short because of severe contractures.
+Surgical procedures can also lengthen muscles and tendons that are shortened by contractures.
 These corrections can lessen pain and improve mobility.
-The procedures may also make it easier to use a walker, braces or crutches.
+The procedures can also make it easier to use a walker, braces or crutches.

-- Severing nerves.
-In some severe cases, when other treatments haven't helped, surgeons may cut the nerves serving the spastic muscles in a procedure called selective dorsal rhizotomy.
-This relaxes the muscle and reduces pain, but can also cause numbness.
+- Cutting nerve fibers (selective dorsal rhizotomy).
+In some severe cases, when other treatments haven't helped, surgeons might cut the nerves serving the spastic muscles in a procedure called selective dorsal rhizotomy.
+This relaxes the muscle and reduces pain, but can cause numbness.

-For example, hyperbaric oxygen therapy is widely promoted for cerebral palsy treatment despite limited evidence of efficacy.
-This and other unproven therapies for cerebral palsy should be viewed with skepticism.
-Controlled clinical trials involving therapies such as hyperbaric oxygen therapy, resistance exercise training using special clothing, assisted motion completion for children and certain forms of electrical stimulation have been inconclusive or showed no benefit to date, and the therapies are not accepted mainstream clinical practice.
+For example, hyperbaric oxygen therapy is widely promoted for cerebral palsy treatment despite limited evidence of benefit.
+Controlled clinical trials involving therapies such as hyperbaric oxygen therapy, resistance exercise training using special clothing, assisted motion completion for children and certain forms of electrical stimulation have been inconclusive or showed no benefit to date.

-Stem cell therapy is being explored as a treatment approach for cerebral palsy, but research is still assessing whether such approaches are safe and effective.
-Studies in the U.S. and elsewhere are examining the safety and tolerability of umbilical cord blood stem cell infusion in children with cerebral palsy.
+Stem cell therapy is being explored as a treatment approach for cerebral palsy, but research is still assessing whether it's safe and effective.

 Coping and support